adeniyi-adeyemi/hello-world/.github/ISSUE_TEMPLATE/feature_request.md

+---
+name: PPP Feature request (External Feedback)
+about: Potential feature requests from partners
+title: ''
+labels: 'feature-request'
+assignees: ''
+---

+# Partner Details
+A clear and concise description of what the problem is.
+Ex.
+I'm always frustrated when [...]

+# Summary
+A clear and concise description of what the problem is.
+Ex.
+I'm always frustrated when [...]

 **Is your feature request related to a problem?
 Please describe.**
 A clear and concise description of what the problem is.
 Ex.
 I'm always frustrated when [...]